-Considering open adoption?
-You will always be important in your child’s life.
+Considering adoption for your child?
+With an open adoption, you will always be important in your child’s life.

 Text “Open” to 971-266-0924

 Are you considering adoption for your child?
 Through our progressive services at OA&FS, you’ll be empowered and supported by our compassionate, knowledgeable and engaging counselors.
 You will always be treated with dignity and respect.
 While you plan your adoption, we will continue to explore all of your options to ensure you feel comfortable with your decision.